lambdalife/holland/docs/holland_reference.rst

 mutation functions
 ~~~~~~~~~~~~~~~~~~

-Mutation functions are used by :func:`~holland.evolution.probabilistically_apply_mutation` to apply mutation to a gene value.
+Mutation functions are used by :func:`~holland.evolution.Mutator.probabilistically_apply_mutation` to apply mutation to a gene value.
 The following functions return stock mutation functions, some with configurable parameters.
 See :ref:`mutation-functions` for general information.

 General Example: